BSC-ES/pyhanami/README.md

 Key features include:

-- **Easy input handling:** load climate simulation ensembles from a netcdf file (in future releases, also from an intake catalogue) using the `SimulationData` class.
+- **Easy input handling:** load climate simulation ensembles from a NetCDF file or an `xarray.Dataset` object (in future releases, also from an intake catalogue) using the `SimulationData` class.
 - **Diagnostics plotting:** generate visualizations comparing two previously loaded simulation ensembles for selected variables using the `DataDiagnostics` class.
 These include time series plots (with the `time_series_plots` method) and spatial plots (with the `spatial_plots` method).
 The latter generates two plots, one for the absolute difference and another for the effect size (Cohen's _d)_ between both ensembles.
 - **Replicability testing:** perform a replicability test checking the statistical indistinguishability between two previously loaded simulation ensembles using the `ReplicabilityTest` class.